We have information you must know before you buy the Equinox.

-The Chevy Equinox cabin is a clean and functional design.
-The quality of some of the materials and control interfaces in the 2006 Equinox was disappointing.
-Chevrolet addressed some of our concerns for '07 with a new instrument cluster, center stack, shift knob, steering wheel, and heater and ventilation (HVAC) controls.
+The Chevrolet Equinox cabin is a clean and functional design.
+We found the quality of some of the interior materials and control interfaces in the 2006 Equinox disappointing, but Chevrolet addressed some of our concerns for '07 with a new instrument cluster, center stack, shift knob, steering wheel, and heater and ventilation (HVAC) controls.

-For 2008, window switches are lighted and the compass has moved from the mirror to the Driver Information Center that includes more than 20 personalization and vehicle information features, such as trip odometer, fuel range, outside temperature display and door locking programs.
-The 2008 Equinox Sport gets new gauges.
+For 2008, window switches were lighted and the compass moved from the mirror to the Driver Information Center that includes more than 20 personalization and vehicle information features, such as trip odometer, fuel range, outside temperature display and door locking programs.
+There were no significant interior changes for 2009.